2 Days in Lisbon: A Compact, Comprehensive Lisbon Itinerary

 This scenic square is a must when you visit Lisbon for 2 days.

-Another stop should be this giant square.
-Praca do Comercio instantly made an impression when we visited.
+Another stop should be taking a self-guided walking tour from Rossio Square along Rua Augusta to Praca do Comercio.
+It instantly makes an impression when you visit.
 You should check out this spot mostly for its architecture and grandeur.
 It’s also right on the shores of the Tagus River, which is a little unusual for this type of square and makes for some great pictures.

 There are some touristy restaurants and shops in the square which may be a nice place to stop for a drink and take it in, but I’d recommend looking elsewhere for a full meal.